SCIENCE ILLUSTRATION

 Sediment plumes and noise generated by deep-sea mining could impact pelagic species and biodiversity in deep midwater ecosystems (for full figure see link below).

-Surface slicks, meandering lines of convergence on the coastal ocean, provide an important habitat for larval fish but are also accumulating toxic, prey-sized pieces of plastic.
+Surface slicks, meandering lines of convergence along the coastal ocean, are an important habitat for larval fish but also accumulate tiny, toxic microplastics.

 CORAL REEF FUTURES